-Professor Mikulicz, a celebrated Breslau surgeon, at the annual German surgical congress this week, announced an invention enabling the exposure of the human lungs for operative purtion will widely increase the range of chest surgery operations in the region of the œsophagus and thorax.
-It consists of an air-tight cabinet holding the patient and two operators, the patient's head protruding through an opening at the side.
+with the process say the invention will widely increase the range of chest surgery operations in the region of the æsophagus and thorax.
+It consists of an air-tight cabinet holding the patient and two operators, the patient's head protruding through an open-ing at the side.
 The principle involved is a reduction of the air pressure around the exposed lung, so as to prevent its collapse.
-Trial of the invention has proved that the lungs upon exposure fill up with air and empty themselves regularly, and the heart action continues uninterrupted except by anæsthesia.
+Trial of the invention has proved that the lungs upon exposure fill up with air and empty themselves regularly, and the heart action con-tinues uninterrupted except by anæsthesia.